Instincts of the Border Collie

 Often these problems are beyond redemption and many Border Collies are destroyed simply because they cannot be responsibly re-homed.

-The same happens with humans - just ask a psychiatrist !!
+Apparently the same sort of response happens with humans - just ask a psychiatrist !!